New dipnet fishery opens on Susitna River

-WILLOW, Alaska (KTUU) -- Saturday marked the first of six days this year where personal use dipnet fishing is allowed in a portion of the lower Susitna River.
+Saturday marked the first of six days this year where personal use dipnet fishing is allowed in a portion of the lower Susitna River.

 "What's special about today is we've never had a dipnet fishery on the Susitna River ever," Dave Rutz, Director of the ADF&G Division of Sportfish said.
 "The Board of Fish created this fishery this year at this year's board session to provide opportunities for Valley residents, and Anchorage residents, to fill their freezers with fish - closer to home."